hubtty/hubtty.github.io/index.md

 [![Repositories list](/assets/images/01-Repositories-list-small.png)](/assets/images/01-Repositories-list.png){: .align-right}

 The interface is designed to support a workflow similar to reading network news or mail.
-In particular, it is designed to deal with a large number of Pull Requests across a large number of repositories.
+In particular, it is designed to deal with a large number of pull requests across a large number of repositories.

 It is also designed to focus on things that matter during code review:
-- branch on which the PR is submitted
+- branch on which the pull request is submitted
 - last update
 - CI test results
 - existing reviews